Ottoman Empire

-While the empire was once thought to have entered a period of decline following the death of Suleiman the Magnificent, this view is no longer supported by the majority of academic historians.
-The newer academic consensus posits that the empire continued to maintain a flexible and strong economy, society and military throughout the 17th and for much of the 18th century.
-However, during a long period of peace from 1740 to 1768, the Ottoman military system fell behind that of its European rivals, the Habsburg and Russian empires.
-The Ottomans consequently suffered severe military defeats in the late 18th and early 19th centuries.
-The successful Greek War of Independence concluded with decolonization of Greece following the London Protocol (1830) and Treaty of Constantinople (1832).
-This and other defeats prompted the Ottoman state to initiate a comprehensive process of reform and modernization known as the Tanzimat.
-Thus, over the course of the 19th century, the Ottoman state became vastly more powerful and organized internally, despite suffering further territorial losses, especially in the Balkans, where a number of new states emerged.
+While the Ottoman Empire was once thought to have entered a period of decline after the death of Suleiman the Magnificent, modern academic consensus posits that the empire continued to maintain a flexible and strong economy, society and military into much of the 18th century.
+The Ottomans suffered military defeats in the late 18th and early 19th centuries, culminating in the loss of territory.
+With rising nationalism, a number of new states emerged in the Balkans.
+Following Tanzimat reforms over the course of the 19th century, the Ottoman state became more powerful and organized internally.
+In the 1876 revolution, the Ottoman Empire attempted constitutional monarchy, before reverting to a royalist dictatorship under Abdul Hamid II, following the Great Eastern Crisis.